donovanh/donovanh.github.com/_posts/2012-07-22-jekyll-github-pages.markdown

 ##See under the hood on Github

+I'm sure there are a few more blogposts in the process used to create this site, and as I learn more I'll continue to update.

-If you'd like to poke at the code behind this site, it's [on github right now][6].
+In the meantime if you'd like to poke at the code behind this site, it's [on github right now][6].
 Have fun, and if you feel like suggesting improvements I'd appreciate it.

  [1]: http://jekyllrb.com/
  [2]: http://pages.github.com